'I'm so excited' - England reopens with pints pulled, shopping sprees and hair cuts

 Wales, Scotland and Northern Ireland are reopening at a different pace, determined by their governments.
 Non-essential stores, such as home and fashion chains, will reopen in Wales as well as England on Monday, although those in Scotland need to wait until April 26.

-Additional reporting by Andrew Boyers in Warwick and Kate Holton and Elizabeth Piper in London; Writing by Paul Sandle, James Davey and Guy Faulconbridge; Editing by Jane Merriman and Raissa Kasolowsky
+Additional reporting by Andrew Boyers in Warwick and Elizabeth Piper and Mindy Burrows in London; Writing by Paul Sandle, James Davey, David Milliken and Guy Faulconbridge; Editing by Jane Merriman and Raissa Kasolowsky

 Our Standards: The Thomson Reuters Trust Principles.